 Catching up is harder than you think

 As powerful as compounding is, it can’t make up for lost time—and although many young people assume they’ll be able to play catch-up on their retirement funds later, it’s not so easy.
 That’s because the more time goes on, the larger your contributions will need to be in order to meet your savings and growth goals.
-Even at the higher income level you may be hoping to earn down the line, it’s probably easier to contribute $50 a month now than it will be to contribute $500 a month in a decade…which is probably why nearly half of baby boomers surveyed by Natixis Investment Managers regret not saving sooner.
+Even at the higher income level, you may be hoping to earn down the line, it’s probably easier to contribute $50 a month now than it will be to contribute $500 a month in a decade…which is probably why nearly half of the baby boomers surveyed by Natixis Investment Managers regret not saving sooner.

 There are options available to free up extra funds